TQRG/secomlint/README.md

 # SECOMlint

 Linter to measure compliance against [SECOM](https://tqrg.github.io/secom/) convention.
-SECOM is a convetion for making security commit messages more readable and structured.
+SECOM is a convention for making security commit messages more readable and structured.
 Check the [CONFIG.md](https://github.com/TQRG/secom/blob/main/CONFIG.md) file to know how to configure the template in your repository.

 <p align="center">
   <img width="600" src="assets/secomlint.svg">